 I’m a hugenormous fan of Martha Stewart’s microbeads.
 I’ve used them on bangles, rings and a pendant.
 I have every single color, if that tells you something.
 When I decided to do “My Aqua Valentine,” I knew that I wanted to add DIY pendant to the crafty collection – and I thought gold would go perfectly with aqua.
 It didn’t take long to come with this fabric pendant necklace, and you’re doing to love making one for yourself because it is SO easy.
 You’ll want to make these for all of your friends.

 Gather These Supplies

 While your pendant is drying, coat your fabric with Mod Podge Matte.
-You don’t need to use Fabric Mod Podge because it’s a piece of jewelry.
+You don’t need to use Fabric Mod Podge because it’s a piece of jewelry (though if that’s all you have, you can use it).
 Remember that the Mod Podge will help keep the fabric from fraying when you cut it.

 Smooth the fabric down over the pendant.
 Keep smoothing until fabric is down on the entire pendant.
 If Mod Podge comes out the sides, just wipe it away with your paintbrush.
 Let it dry.

 Place your pendant in an area where you can catch the microbeads and then make a little craft glue heart (I did it freehand).